About

 Conclusion

-I started drawing icons around November 2021.
-Whenever I had an idea for an icon, or just some time to relax, I opened up Figma and started drawing.
-I learn a lot about icon design, and finally created my first npm package.
+I started drawing in November 2021.
+Whenever I had an idea—or half an hour to unwind—I opened Figma.
+Along the way I learned a lot about icon construction and shipped my first npm package.

 To use the icon pack in your next React Native project check it out on npm.